schluppeck/dafni/assignment/Readme.md

 - 250w abstract
 - plus a main document (max 1500w)
+- keep introduction brief (max 400-500w)
+- use a journal style presentation // you are free to decide stylistic details, but make sure you aim for uncluttered / direct style (rely use APA style guide, if in doubt)
 - references / citations as for standard written work (these don't add to the wordcount)
 - max.
 5 figures illustrating details of the experimental setup, analysis methodology and results (figures can have sub-panels or subplots)

+- you can use a github repository (preferred) or an Appendix (not included in word limit) to share examples of scripts, code, etc.

 ### FAQ